Peach and Blueberry Green Smoothie Bowl

 Ingredients:

-3-4 cups kale, spinach, chard.
-Earthbound Farm Power Greens spinach, kale, chard – buy at Costco
+• 3-4 cups kale, spinach, chard.
+I used to buy Earthbound Farm Power Greens at Costco, but availability may vary

 I started with 1/4 cup of almond milk, Vitamixed it for a bit, scraped down the sides, and added the other 1/4 cup.
-Then just blend until smooth and creamy.
-After pouring the mixture into a bowl I added the toppings.
+Blend again until smooth and creamy.
+Pour into a bowl and add the toppings.

 Toppings:

 Top with fresh blueberries, slivered almonds, granola, and coconut chips for extra texture and flavor.
-You can add sliced peaches, but I opted not to this time.
-I am using Carlo’s Grain-Free Gluten-Free Blueberry Walnut Granola.
+You can also add sliced peaches if you like — I skipped them this time.
+I used Carlo’s Grain-Free Blueberry Walnut Granola.

-This smoothie bowl is rich in vitamins, minerals, antioxidants, and fiber from the fruits and leafy greens.
-The combination of sweet blueberries, and peach, along with the nutrient-packed greens, makes for a refreshing and satisfying breakfast or lunch.
-Customize the toppings based on your preferences and enjoy the vibrant flavors and textures!
+This smoothie bowl is rich in vitamins, minerals, antioxidants, and fiber from fruits and leafy greens.
+The combination of sweet blueberries, juicy peaches, and nutrient-packed greens makes for a refreshing and satisfying breakfast or lunch.
+Customize your toppings based on what you have on hand and enjoy the vibrant flavors and textures!

 Equipment used Vitamix 5200